p-laranjinha/cv/main.typ

   details: [
     - Developed an internal Mockoon fork that exposes a runtime interface to specify and add latency and chaos to API mocks for facilitating future improvements in software resilience.
     - Created a GitHub repository workflow that automatically verifies and deploys mocks to Microsoft Azure.
-    - Created a GitHub organization with a certain structure and workflows in place to facilitate the creation of repositories with the above workflow for any amount of teams.
+    - Established a GitHub organization with workflows in place and structured to facilitate the creation of repositories with the above workflow for any amount of teams.
     - Created documentation and lead presentations on the relevance of mocks and chaos engineering, as well as how to use Mockoon and the repositories and organization I created to all of the company's development and QA teams.
     - Additionally worked on maintenance tasks for ASP.NET and Typescript projects.
   ]